robots-make-art-too/EECS_1720/README.md

 2. Some clarification in files regarding what is for advanced students and not for those just starting.
    - Digital Media is always a mix of people often with large differences in kind and type of knowledge and experience
+   - it is _expected_ that you will have different skills
+   - it is _expected_ that you will learn at different paces
+   - you are expected to improve _as compared to yourself_ (and not other students!)

 ---